 - 1 cup filtered water (for cooking, use as much or as little to achieve desired thickness of porridge)

 - 1 tablespoon maple syrup (sugar free version, use stevia to taste)

 - 1 tablespoon ground cinnamon

 - dash of freshly ground nutmeg

-- Cook amaranth by bringing water or almond milk to a boil, add amaranth and bring to a boil, reduce to simmer and cover with a lid and cook for 20 minutes or until the amaranth has come together and resembles porridge.
-You may add additional water throughout the process, amaranth will continue to “soak” it up.
+- Cook amaranth by bringing water or you may use almond milk, to a boil, add amaranth and bring to a boil, reduce to simmer and cover with a lid and cook for 20 minutes or until the amaranth has come together and resembles porridge.
+You may add additional water throughout the process, amaranth will continue to "soak" it up.

 - In a separate saucepan, combine sliced apples and pears with maple syrup and cinnamon and cook until softened (about 10-15 minutes).

 - Stir the stewed Cinnamon Apples and Pears into the cooked Amaranth and serve with walnuts, a drizzle of maple syrup, etc.

 I hope you do the same and enjoy this recipe when you have a morning to just be and enjoy (be sure to “save” the recipe in your recipe box!).

 Toppings | *optional

 - Dark chocolate chips